danielalcalde/apalis/README.md

 ```

-More examples can be found in this (Jupyter Notebook)[https://danielalcalde.github.io/apalis/examples.html].
+More examples can be found in this [Jupyter Notebook](https://danielalcalde.github.io/apalis/examples.html).